jrandersen/revit_to_airtable/README.md

  - PyRevit
  - NoCodeAPI

-### What is covered in this tutorial
+### Learning objectives
  This workflow is intended to be an entry level, fast, nimble workflow that can extract and agregate information quickly.
- - Building functions in IronPython for PyRevit to harvest model elements and attributes.
+ - We will start by building functions in IronPython for PyRevit to harvest model elements and attributes.
- - We then translate those into json format.
+ - We then translate the element data into json format.
  - We will then write functions for NoCodeAPI to do CRUD (create, read, update, delete) operations in an Airtable base.
- - We will write functions to manage a sync table to keep track of model syncs to the base,
+ - We will write functions to manage a sync table to keep track of model sync events
  - we will learn to segregate API endpoints in an environemts file for basic security.

 &nbsp;